tanerius/tanerius/README.md

 - 👋 Hi, I’m @tanerius (or Taner in the real world)
 - 👀 I’m interested in computer games, AI and neural networks
-- 🌱 I’m currently learning anything I can
+- 🌱 I’m currently learning anything I can and don't know
-- 💞️ I’m looking to collaborate on everything I dont know
+- 💞️ I’m looking to collaborate on everything that i do
 - 📫 Reach me via tanerius@gmail.com

 <!---